naviserver-project/naviserver/README.md

    - For certain types of requests (e.g., the websocket upgrade request), we have to fall back to `ns_connchan`

-You can choose the backend connection type by setting the `backendconnection` parameter.
+You can choose the backend connection type by setting the `backendconnection` parameter in the confguration file or set it differently for every reverse proxy handler instance via parameter for `revproxy::upstream` (see below).

 ---